Aluminum and Alloys

 Important considerations in deburring:

-Understanding aluminum and its alloys will help you to prevent highly obtrusive burrs in the first place
+Understanding aluminum and its alloys will help you to prevent highly obtrusive burrs in the first place- Aluminum is valued in aerospace manufacturing due to its high strength to density ratio, as mentioned in this overview of Aluminum’s competitive edge

 The aforementioned scholarly article on deburring points out the importance of knowing the properties of burrs in order to choose the best method for deburring.
 The four major properties of the burr to examine are: